AirAsia to sell more stakes in non-flying businesses to fund dividends

 “There is a whole pipeline of those assets.
 We do joint ventures and eventually we will dispose of those joint ventures.
 They are not core.
 But the relationship will always stay.”

-Earlier this year, AirAsia got $100 million from the sale of a 50 percent stake in aviation academy Asian Aviation Center of Excellence to CAE International Holding Ltd.
+AirAsia got $100 million from its August sale of a 50 percent stake in aviation academy Asian Aviation Centre of Excellence to CAE International Holding Ltd.

-While Fernandes did not give details on the special dividend, analysts at Malaysia’s Kenanga Investment Bank said it could be up to 0.11 ringgit a share after the SATS deal.

-The optimism drove up the airline’s shares by 5 percent, or 0.16 ringgit, to a close of 3.34 ringgit ($0.7893) on Tuesday, their biggest daily percentage rise since May.

 Fernandes said he hoped to complete the sale of the leasing business, which two sources in March valued at $900 million, by the end of the year.